 There are several methods that can be used to stabilize your fabric.

-Spray Starch This is my preferred method.
+Spray Starch: This is my preferred method.
 Most supermarkets stock spray starch, making it readily available.
 You can also make your own starch - I have a recipe for this at the end of this post.

 I find some fabrics only require 2 applications but others may require 3.
 By the time you have assembled your quilt top your spray starch will have all but gone.
 If you decide to add further appliqué once finished and need to add extra spray starch then spray this onto the wrong side of the backing fabric.